olssonm/l5-very-basic-auth/README.md

 Perfect if you want to give for example clients access to your development site, and you have yet to set up your database and/or models.
 Or perhaps your site doesn't even use a database and you still wish to keep it protected.

+On failed authentication the user will get a "401 Unauthorized" response.

 #### A thing to note

 While HTTP Basic Auth does give you a protection layer against unwanted visitors, it is still not strictly safe from brute-force attacks.
 If you are solely using this package for security, you should at least consider looking into Apache or Nginx rate-limiters to limit login attempts.